 Phillips’s compositional technique is not limited or defined by any one genre but rather it is an amalgamation transmuted into a singular and individual style.
 His achievements in composition have included a Meet the Composers Creative Connections grant, an American Music Center CAP grant, two Live Music for Dance commission grants, and a finalist for both the Sundance Institute Film Composers Lab Fellowship and the Opera Company of Philadelphia Composer-in-Residence.
 In addition to the worldwide performances of his works, including the Steve Reich Festival at the Royal Conservatory in The Hague, Netherlands, new works have been commissioned by the Brooklyn Academy of Music (BAM) Next Wave Festival, the Kaufman Center and the Ecstatic Music Festival, Simone Dinnerstein and the Neighborhood Classics Concert Series for Face the Music, Dave Douglas and the Festival of New Trumpet Music, the Rhythm in the Kitchen Festival, the St. Olaf College Band, the St. Olaf College Jazz Band, the University of Maryland Wind Ensemble, the Lamont Jazz Orchestra at the University of Denver, Edisa Weeks and the Delirious Dance Company, Take Dance Company, Maffei Dance Company, violinist Ana Milosavljevic, and a number of other musicians and ensembles.

-Currently Phillips is working on various commissions and projects including: the third Numinous CD, Changing Same, planned for eventual release on New Amsterdam Records; a multimedia monodrama centered around US Supreme Court Justice Clarence Thomas; and a composition based on the speeches of FDR.
+Currently Phillips is working on various commissions and projects including: the third Numinous CD, Changing Same, which will be released on New Amsterdam Records the summer of 2015; a multimedia monodrama centered around US Supreme Court Justice Clarence Thomas; and a composition based on the speeches of FDR.